newrelic/demo-catalog/tutorials/3_tutorial_instrument_resource_and_service/README.md

 [![Experimental Project header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Experimental.png)](https://opensource.newrelic.com/oss-category/#experimental)

-# Demo Catalog : Tutorial : Single Host
+# Demo Catalog : Tutorial : Instrument a Resource and Service

 If you have not got the demo-deployer setup please follow our [getting started guide](/GETTING_STARTED.md) and get your AWS and New Relic credential setup before working through this tutorial.

-# Tutorial : How to build a demo: Instrumentation a host and service
+# Tutorial : How to build a demo: Instrumentation a resource and service

-In this third tutorial we will be creating a deploy configuration that will provision a single host, install a service on that host and setup New Relic instrumentation on both.
+In this third tutorial we will be creating a deploy configuration that will provision a single resource, install a service on that resource and setup New Relic instrumentation on both.
 All instrumentation is defined in a block called "instrument" within a deployment configuration JSON file.
 The demo-deployer will install and setup the New Relic instrumentation using the user configuration credentials you provided in the demo-deployer setup.

 [Example deploy configuration](instrumentation.json):